TheSwagLord69/ict3203_lab_quiz_1_notes/README.md

 Under `System Configuration` section, click on `Global Tool Configuration`.

-Scroll down to find the section `SonarQube Scanner` and click `Add SonarQube Scanner`.
+Scroll down to find the section `SonarQube Scanner` and click `Add SonarQube Scanner` button.

-Input `SonarQube` under `Name` and change the version to `SonarQube Scanner 4.6.2.2472`, or at least that is the version that is suggested by prof.
+Under `Name` input `SonarQube` and change the `Version` to `SonarQube Scanner 4.6.2.2472`, or at least that is the version that is suggested by prof.

 Click `Save`.

+## Create the new job on Jenkins

+Use either `Lab X05` or `Lab X06` to create the job but we will be using `Pipeline script` instead of `Pipeline script from SCM`.
+Paste the below Jenkins file into it

-## Creating the Jenkinsfile
+## Pasting the Jenkinsfile

 ```
 pipeline {